Cancel anytime

 Total Addressable Market (TAM)

-The TAM for water and wastewater services in the U.S. is estimated to be over $100 billion annually.
-American Water is well-positioned to capture a significant portion of this market through organic growth, acquisitions, and infrastructure investments.
+The TAM for water utilities in the US is estimated at several hundred billion dollars.
+American Water Works is positioned to capture a significant portion of this market through organic growth, acquisitions, and infrastructure investments.

 Upturn SWOT Analysis